JashBook/hzs-test/CONTRIBUTING.md

-# Contributing to Flarum
+# Contributing to Test

-Thank you for considering contributing to Flarum!
-Please read the **[Contributing guide](https://docs.flarum.org/contributing)** to learn how you can help.
+Thank you for considering contributing to Test!
+Please read the **[Contributing guide](https://docs.hzs-test.org/contributing)** to learn how you can help.